wangyu09/exkaldi/README.md

 | __exkaldi srilm__         | 14.69        | 13.44       | 14.26       |
 | __exkaldi kenlm__         | 14.64        | __13.07__   | 13.20       |

 2, The word error rate(WER) of various systems.
-All these LMs are trained with TIMIT train transcription and tested with TIMIT test transcription.
+All these systems are trained with TIMIT train dataset and tested with TIMIT test dataset.
 The Language model backend used in exkaldi is Kenlm.
 From the results, we can know than KenLm is avaliable to optimize the language model.
-And what's more, with Exkaldi, we can choose the best n-grams by testing the perplexity of LM in order to improve the performance of ASR system.
+And what's more, with Exkaldi, we cherry-picked the N-grams by testing the perplexity and it improved the performance of ASR system.

 |                           | __mono__  | __tri1__ | __tri2__ | __tri3__ |
 | :-----------------------: | :-------: | :------: | :------: | :------: |